 Deciding to Participate in a Clinical Research Study

 You should learn as much as possible about the clinical research studies that interest you.
-You should feel comfortable discussing your questions and concerns with members of the research team.
-It is also important to talk to other people involved with your health care, such as family members, before participating in a clinical research study.
+You should also feel comfortable discussing your questions and concerns with members of the research team.
+In addition, we recommend that you talk to other people involved with your health care, such as family members, before participating in a clinical research study.

-Prospective participants should understand what happens during the research study, the type of health care they will receive, and any costs to them -- which may or may not include the cost of the product, costs associated with administering the product, etc.
+Prospective participants should understand what occurs during the research study, the type of health care they will receive, and any costs to them -- which may or may not include the cost of the product or costs associated with administering the product.

-Anyone considering a clinical research study should also know that there are benefits and risks associated with participating.
+Anyone considering a clinical research study should also know the benefits and risks associated with participating.

-- Access to a treatment that isn't available yet.
+- Access to a treatment not yet available.
 This treatment may be more effective or have fewer side effects than the treatments that are currently available.

 - Treatment that may be free or low cost.
 Some clinical research studies may pay for part or all of your treatment, other medical care, travel, and other expenses during the study.
 But not all clinical research studies do this.
 Make sure you know exactly what you'll have to pay for BEFORE you agree to be part of a clinical research study.

 - Contributing to research that may help others in the future.
 Many treatments we have today are available because large numbers of people opted to participate in clinical research studies to test them.